sdkbox-doc/en/docs/liveops/receipt-verification.md

 1. Player makes a purchase (pays for an item)
 2. CompleteTransaction is called, and cyphered receipt info is obtained.
 3. If developer requested to do receipt validation [App has remote config or not]:
     1. onPayResult is called with PaymentTransactionNeedsVerification set as code.
-The Product notified on plugin’s listener has cyphered payload info so the developer can launch his own purchase verification process.
+The Product notified on plugin's listener has cyphered payload info so the developer can launch his own purchase verification process.
     2. The purchase transaction is finished.
 4. If developer did not request to do receipt validation:
     1. if Application does not have remote configuration enabled: